3 Things 'As a Man Thinks, So He Is' Means in Proverbs 23:7

 One of the most amazing gifts that God has given us the human mind.
 The ability to learn, think, choose, and reason is the essence of what makes us human.
 While the ability to think makes us human, it actually goes deeper.
 Your thoughts become a reflection of who you really are.
 God certainly understands this, and he speaks to this in various places all throughout his word.

 One of the verses we often quote to back this is up is “as a man thinks in his heart so is he.”
-While this is true, I want to give you three examples of why Proverbs 23:7 (As a man thinks in his heart, so is he), can be uniquely applied.
+While this is true, I want to give you three examples of why Proverbs 23:7 can be uniquely applied.

 What the Bible Means by ‘As a Man Thinks, So Is He’

-To clarify, this proverb is not just talking about men.
+To clarify, Proverbs 23:7 is not just talking about men.
 Women are included, too.

 Truly, all our hearts—women and men—are similarly prone to sin.
 Let’s consider the full verse so we can get the right perspective.